1-877-929-7245

 • Breakfast, Dinner

-Day 3 - Touring Bergen with a trip on the Fløibanen funicular
+Day 3 - Touring Bergen & a trip on the Fløibanen funicular

-After a leisurely breakfast, we set off on a guided walking tour of Bergen.
-This attractive harbor city, once Norway's capital, is surrounded by seven striking mountains and renowned for the brightly painted buildings of its waterfront area, a UNESCO-listed area known as the Bryggen.
-Its picturesque wharf was once the center of the old Hanseatic port, a key hub in trade between Norway and the rest of Europe.
+Following a leisurely breakfast this morning, we set off on a guided walking tour of Bergen.
+This attractive harbor city, once Norway's capital, is surrounded by seven striking mountains and renowned for its colorful waterfront buildings in the World Heritage area of Bryggen.
+This picturesque wharf was once the center of the old Hanseatic port, a key hub in trade between Norway and the rest of Europe.

 Our tour ends around midday, after a ride on the Fløibanen funicular, which has spectacular views across the snowy landscape and countless scenic islands.

 The rest of the day is yours to enjoy at your own pace and you could start with a visit to the fish market for some freshly caught lunch.
-In the afternoon, you could visit the Bryggens Museum to gain insights into everyday life in medieval Bergen and see the world's largest collection of runic inscriptions.
-You dine independently this evening and, perhaps surprisingly, this traditional-looking city offers a wide choice of international cuisine - from pizza to seafood, Japanese to African.
+This afternoon you may like to visit the Bryggens Museum to find out about everyday life in medieval Bergen and see the world's largest collection of runic inscriptions.
+Tonight, you dine independently and, while Bergen retains its traditional food culture, it also offers a wide choice of international cuisine - from pizza to seafood, Japanese to African.
+Overnight Bergen.

 Includes